-Student dies in Peshawar Police custody
+Student dies in Peshawar police custody

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The chief minister also ordered a judicial inquiry into the incident.
-Police claimed the young boy Shahzeb committed suicide in the lock-up after he was arrested following a clash with shopkeepers in Liaqat Bazaar and pointing a gun at them.
+The chief minister also ordered judicial inquiry of the incident.
+Police claimed the young boy Shahzeb committed suicide in the lock up after he was arrested following a clash with shopkeepers in Liaqat Bazaar and pointing gun at them.

 The spokesman for the Peshawar Police said the deceased was arrested by the cops of the West Cantonment Police Station after the clash and a case was lodged against him under 15 AA.